microsoft/NLU.DevOps/docs/UtteranceExtensions.md

     "timestamp": "2020-01-01T00:00:00-04:00"
 }
 ```
 Without the context provided by the `timestamp` property, we wouldn't be able to make any assertion about the correctness of the `entityValue` property for time.
-Currently, LUIS, Lex, and Dialogflow return a timestamp for each prediction result.
+Currently, you must specify the [`--timestamp`](Test.md#--timestamp) option to ensure a timestamp is assigned to each NLU prediction result.

 ## Adjusting entity compare results